abdulazizmsc/abdulazizmsc/README.md

 ### Hi there welcome to my page👋.

-My name is Abdul Aziz and by profession i am Chartered Engineer and recently completed course on Data Science
+My name is Abdul Aziz and by profession I am Chartered Engineer and have recently completed course on Data Science

 <!--
 **abdulazizmsc/abdulazizmsc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.